wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

         *   (i) the nature and value of the loss or damage; and

-        *   (ii) the extent to which the person who suffered the loss or damage is likely to be covered by entitlements under the [Injury Prevention, Rehabilitation, and Compensation Act 2001][498]:
+        *   (ii) the extent to which the person who suffered the loss or damage is likely to be covered by entitlements under the [Accident Compensation Act 2001][498]: